 4. �Shop At Home – Perusing online resale websites like Craigslist, Shop Goodwill and eBay can yield savings on gently used clothing, textbooks, housewares, technology and furniture.
 Be sure to regularly check in on these sites in the weeks leading up to school if you’re looking for something specific.

-5. �Plan for Next Year – Yes, this sounds extreme, but when the average American family is spending over $600 on back-to-school shopping, it’s time to start saving for next year.
+5. �Plan for Next Year – Yes, this sounds extreme, but when the average American family is spending over $600 on back to school, it’s time to start saving for next year.
 Just like you put money aside for holiday shopping, saving for this time of year is a smart idea.
 In lieu of the extra latte or lottery ticket splurge, put aside $10 every month towards back-to-school shopping.
 Your future self will thank you come next summer.

 While back-to-school shopping is a big undertaking, if you shop smart, it doesn’t have to be a big expense.
 With research, a thrifty mindset and careful planning, parents and their kids can arrive at the first day of school with all the necessities plus a few little frills for well under budget.